sailfishos/python3/Doc/c-api/init.rst

 .. c:function:: PyThreadState * PyInterpreterState_ThreadHead(PyInterpreterState *interp)

-   Return the a pointer to the first :c:type:`PyThreadState` object in the list of threads associated with the interpreter *interp*.
+   Return the pointer to the first :c:type:`PyThreadState` object in the list of threads associated with the interpreter *interp*.